How to Form a Alaska LLC in 10 Steps

 1. Pick a Name for Your Company.

 It’s important to choose a name for your company that other companies can’t use.
 Particularly, you should not choose a name that is already taken in the State of Alaska.
-This article can help you make a name search of your own:

 Finally, don’t forget to make sure there’s not a registered trademark on the name you choose.